Denmark - Legal System

-Teaching of children, young people and adults is regulated by a number of acts.
-General provisions are, except for the Act on Special Education for Adults, laid down in the acts applying to the relevant areas.
+A number of acts regulate the teaching of children, young people and adults.
+General provisions are, laid down in the acts applying to the relevant areas, except for the Act on Special Education for Adults.
 Since 1980, the Act on Special Education for Adults has formed the legal basis for compensatory special education for adults with functional difficulties of a physical or psychological nature.
-Furthermore, we have a ministerial order on special educational support in vocational education and training etc. Apart from these, no specific legislation applies to pupils with special needs.
-General legislation, pertaining to the individual levels of education, outlines more or less directly that teaching is accessible to all and should be organised and performed in due consideration of pupils’ different pre-requisites and needs.
+Furthermore, there is a ministerial order on special educational support in vocational education and training, etc. Apart from these, no specific legislation applies to learners with special needs.
+General legislation, pertaining to the individual levels of education, more or less outlines directly that teaching is accessible to all and should be organised and performed in due consideration of pupils’ different prerequisites and needs.
 Various provisions apply to special considerations in connection with examinations and the like.

-In Denmark, education is compulsory for all children from age 6 to 16.
-Parents are obligated to ensure education for their children and municipalities are obliged to offer schooling for everybody living in the municipality.
-Parents can choose to educate children at home, but only under the supervision and with the permission of local school authorities.
+Compulsory education is obligatory for all children from age 6 to 16.
+Parents are obliged to ensure education of their children and municipalities are obliged to offer schooling for everybody living in the municipality.
+Parents can choose to educate children at home, but only under the supervision and acceptance of local school authorities.
 Parents can also send children to private or free schools.
-These schools are to be approved by the Ministry of Children and Education and offer education on the same level as Folkeskolen.
-Around 86% of all Danish children receive education in the public school, called Folkeskolen, and 14% in private schools.
+These schools are to be approved by the Ministry of Education and offer education on the same level as public schools (Folkeskolen).
+Around 86% of all Danish children receive education in the Folkeskolen and 14% attend private schools.
 All education in public schools is without any costs for parents.
 For education in private or free schools, parents have to pay a minor part of the costs.
 All schools have an obligation to offer special needs education if needed, and some schools run special classes or are organised as special schools.

-The Folkeskole Act underlines the obligation for the school to differentiate education in order to offer students relevant and efficient education in accordance with their development, background and needs.
-If necessary supplementary education can be given, in the form of more lessons, in groups or individual lessons, of teacher support or of pedagogical and practical assistance.
-The headmaster of the school is responsible for organising supplementary education and for differentiation.
-Thus the Act has a goal to differentiate education according to students’ conditions and it points out the tools to establish an inclusive education for all students.
-It is the school itself together with the parents who decide about students’ participation in supplementary education and there is no need for assessment or referral by experts, if the headmaster together with parents find need for support sufficiently clear.
-Supplementary education is a tool for clear placement of responsibility for support to students in the local school and for an inclusive approach to schooling.
+The Folkeskole Act underlines the obligation for schools to differentiate education in order to offer learners relevant and efficient education in accordance with their development, background and needs.
+If necessary, they can provide supplementary education.
+This can be in the form of more lessons – in groups or individual –, as teacher support or through pedagogical and practical assistance.
+The school’s head teacher is responsible for organising supplementary education and for differentiation.
+Thus the act’s goal is to differentiate education according to learners’ conditions and point out the tools for providing inclusive education for all learners.
+The school itself, together with the parents, decides about learners’ participation in supplementary education.
+There is no need for assessment or referral through experts, provided that the head teacher finds sufficiently clear conditions for help, together with parents.
+Supplementary education is a tool that clearly places responsibility for support to learners and for an inclusive approach to schooling with the local school.

-Special needs education is also – according to the Act of Folkeskolen – a possibility for students, but only if supplementary education does not provide sufficient and efficient education for the student.
-For children with a need for a special class or a special school – or students who needs support more than 9 hours a week can be transferred to special needs education.
-A condition for this is individual assessment through pedagogical and psychological services and with the involvement of the parents in the decision process.
-This legislation has been approved by the Danish parliament and it has been in effect since May 2012.
-The concept of special needs education in Denmark is restricted to very specialised education and with priority to schools to find ways to deal with educational challenges without transferring students to special needs education.
+According to the Folkeskolen Act, special needs education is still a possibility for learners, but only if supplementary education is failing to give them sufficient and efficient education.
+Children with a need for a special class or a special school or learners who need more than nine hours’ support per week can be transferred to special needs education.
+This requires individual assessment through pedagogical psychological services and parental involvement in the decision process.
+This legislation was approved by the Danish parliament and has been in place since May 2012.
+The concept of special needs education in Denmark is restricted to very specialised education, with the emphasis on schools finding ways to deal with educational challenges without transferring learners to special needs education.

-Folkeskolen are run by municipalities, both ordinary schools, schools with special classes and special schools.
-Municipalities can transfer students with special needs to each other, but most communities create their own school system including special education.
-Very few specialised schools for blind, deaf and blind/deaf students are run by regional authorities, but the costs are paid by municipalities and they decide transfer of students to and from these institutions.
-The state runs VISO and ViHS, national institutions for knowledge and specialised counselling to municipalities for disabled students in special needs education.
+Municipalities run Folkeskolen, including mainstream schools, schools with special classes and special schools.
+Municipalities can transfer learners with special needs to other municipalities, but most communities create their own school system including special education.
+Very few specialised schools for blind, deaf and blind/deaf students are run by regional authorities, but the costs are paid by municipalities and they decide on the transfer of learners to and from these institutions.
+The state runs VISO and ViHS, national institutions for knowledge and specialised counselling to municipalities regarding learners with disabilities in special needs education.

-Legal provisions governing the one-year pre-school class are laid down in the Act on the Folkeskole.
+Legal provisions governing the one-year pre-school class are laid down in the Folkeskole Act.
 It states that:

-- the Folkeskole shall comprise a one-year pre-school class, a nine-year basic school and a one-year 10th form;
+- the Folkeskole shall comprise a one-year pre-school class, a nine-year basic school and a one-year tenth form;

 - the municipal council shall be responsible for the establishment of pre-school classes;

-- upon the request of the parents a child shall be admitted to a pre-school class in the calendar year of his or her 6th birthday or later;
+- at parents’ request, a child shall be admitted to a pre-school class in the calendar year of their sixth birthday or later;

-- the teaching in pre-school classes shall as far as possible be given in the form of play and other developing activities.
-Children shall get insight into the daily routines of school life;
+- teaching in pre-school classes shall, as far as possible, be in the form of play and other developing activities; children shall get an insight into the daily routines of school life;

-- for the pre-school class and the 1st and 2nd grade, parts of teaching may be integrated.
+- for the pre-school class and first and second grade, parts of teaching may be integrated.

-At small schools, the entire teaching in these grades may be common.
+In small schools, all the teaching in these grades may be common.

-From the school year 2009–2010, the length of compulsory education will be extended from 9 to 10 years.
-Preschool class will be included as part of compulsory education for Danish pupils.
-At the same time, academic subjects of pre-school class will be clarified through a more detailed description of compulsory content and objectives of education in the pre-school class.
-Especially development of language skills will be in focus and pupils will go through a compulsory language assessment upon enrolment.
+From the school year 2009–2010, the length of compulsory education was extended from nine to ten years.
+Pre-school class was included as part of compulsory education for Danish pupils.
+At the same time, academic subjects for pre-school classes were clarified through a more detailed description of compulsory content and educational objectives in the pre-school class.
+There is a particular focus on developing language skills and learners undergo a compulsory language assessment upon enrolment.

-Furthermore, the provisions introduce age-integrated classes and differentiated starting dates for pupils up to the second grade.
-Teaching will be performed in accordance with the rules of co-ordinated enrolment.
+Furthermore, the provisions introduced age-integrated classes and differentiated starting dates for learners up to the second grade.
+Teaching is to be performed in accordance with the rules of co-ordinated enrolment.

-According to the Danish Constitution, all children of compulsory education age have a right to free education in the Folkeskole.
+In Denmark, education – not schooling – is compulsory.
+Compulsory education implies the obligation to participate in teaching provided in the Folkeskole or comparable to what is generally required in the Folkeskole.
+However, according to the Danish Constitution, all children of compulsory education age have a right to receive free education in the Folkeskole and municipalities have an obligation to offer this.
 Parents or persons with legal custody of children, who provide the children with instruction that meets the general requirements set out for the teaching in the Folkeskole, are not obliged to enrol their children in the Folkeskole.

-Educational and vocational guidance is highly prioritized in Denmark.
-The overall structure as well as seven national targets for guidance are defined in the Act on Guidance in Rela-tion to Choice of Education, Training and Career, adopted by the Danish Parliament (the Folketing) in April 2003.
+Educational and vocational guidance is highly prioritised in Denmark.
+The overall structure, as well as seven national targets for guidance, are defined in the Act on Guidance in Relation to Choice of Education, Training and Career, adopted by the Danish Parliament (Folketing) in April 2003.
 The Act has been amended twice: in 2006 and 2007.
-The Ministry of Education is responsible for continuous supervision and development of guidance ser-vices in the educational sector.
+The Ministry of Education is responsible for continuous supervision and development of guidance services in the educational sector.